hannesm/jackline/README.md

 Left is the contact list, in the middle the chat window, below the log buffer.
 The last line is a prompt.

 In the contact list, presence subscription information is indicated by `[` and `]` (`?` means that no presence subscription exists for that side).
 The presence is indicated by a single character (o = online, f = free, a = away, d = do not disturb, x = extended away, _ = offline).
-One contact is in focus (indicated by a grey background).
-Red foreground color means no active OTR session, green that an OTR session is active.
-Blinking indicates that a new message arrived.
+The focussed contact is marked by a grey background.
+Blinking indicates that a new message arrived (blue # on the left bottom also blinks).
 The self-contact is surrounded by curly braces.

 Active keys:
 - PgUp/PgDown navigates through the contact list